Earlobe Repair in San Fransisco Bay Area

 How long would I have to wait before I could have my ears pierced again after repair?

 It will take about 10-12 weeks for your repaired earlobe to fully heal after this surgery with Dr. Fisher.
 At that point, the healed incision is strong, and the repaired scar will begin to lighten and become less and less noticeable.
+We offer ear piercing for your convenience.

 Request a Consultation